Shiva as the Drinker of Poison

 This means being able to withdraw from our senses, vital urges and mental impulses into that aspect of our nature which is eternal, into the presence of Shiva within us.
 However, this is not to deny the senses, emotions or mind.
 It is to hold to the rasas or essences that they reveal.
 This using the rasas to withdraw within in is another Tantric secret.
 It also uses the rasas to expand our awareness to the entire universe around us.
 It makes Yoga not into a dry asceticism but an alchemical search for cosmic delight.

 The real poison is that of the ego itself, which is the outer self born of desire, time and karma.
 Whatever the ego becomes fixated on becomes a kind of poison.
 This ego is not our true Self or real individuality, the real person within us.
-It is the poisoned or toxic self which reflects the influence of the forces of time and disintegration around us.
+This poisoned or toxic self reflects the influence of the forces of time and disintegration around us.
 We must learn to let that ego-self go along with its poisons and hold to the deeper longings of the soul behind its outer actions.

 Shambhu and Nilakantha